mercadopago/devsite-docs/guides/online-payments/checkout-api/previous-requirements.en.md

 ## Always use our libraries
-Remember to always use our official libraries for your integration.
+We recommend that you use our official libraries for your integration.
 This helps protect your customer's sensitive data, meet the required security standards, and keep yourself up to date.

 <br>